2144 Comstock Hall, Ithaca, NY 14853-2601

 Have you ever wondered how insects are identified, and how it has changed over time?
 In this 30 minute webinar http://vimeo.com/54970615 our diagnostician Jason Dombroskie discusses Trends in Insect Diagnostics.

 Are you curious about what kinds of things are commonly sent in for identification?
-Follow this link for IDL Top Spp tallies Jan2016 which includes the most frequently-submitted kinds of samples in the past few years from indoors, and also a list of the types of garden, yard, and house plants people have sent samples from, for pest identification.
-In 2015 the most common indoor categories were No biting pest in sample, Bed bug, and Carpet beetles.
-However, two-thirds of the samples people were concerned might be bed bugs, turned out to be something else.
+Follow this link for the IDL top species each year which includes the most frequently-submitted kinds of samples from indoors, and on the second page, a list of the types of garden, yard, and house plants people have sent samples from, for pest identification.
+In 2016 the most common indoor categories were No pest in sample, Carpet beetles, and Booklice.
+Most of the samples people were concerned might be bed bugs, turned out to be something else, including booklice, carpet beetles, or bat bugs (another biting pest species).

 For questions about West Nile virus or Lyme disease, contact the local office of your state health department.